Part 3

 David and Loren had obviously rehearsed the performance several times, but I think his response afterward clearly shows how an actual live performance can far surpass anything seen and heard during rehearsals.
 Loren had finally introduced herself to a world that had only known her voice, and her reaction to the applause is easy to interpret.
 It had to be a very special moment for her, as well as for many who had anxiously waited to see and hear the actual artist behind the song in the movie, and I'm sure it remains one of her most treasured memories.

 I have no idea what could have kept people in their seats after this performance ... maybe a request of some kind?
-I've seen this question posed by several others, and I'd like to think there was a reason for it, because otherwise it was a bit rude.
-In partial defense, it's important to remember that "This is Me" is still the song with all the awards, which, ironically, Loren provided the demo for.
-However, "Never Enough" has now gained traction and is fast becoming the iconic song known throughout the world.
+I've seen this question posed by several others, and I'd like to think there was a reason for it, because otherwise it seemed rather rude.
+In partial defense, it's important to remember that "This is Me" is still the song with all the awards, but "Never Enough" has now gained traction and is fast becoming the iconic song known throughout the world.
 It was being covered by artists of all nationalities and auditioned by talent show contestants of all ages.
-I said to my theatrical friend that I felt this performance would launch her to stardom, and I truly believed that.
-At the very least, performing live regularly as a tour member, alongside colleagues and friends, would have taken her far toward that end.
+I said to my theatrical friend that I felt this performance would launch her to stardom, and I truly believed so.
+At the very least, performing live regularly to large audiences, alongside other talented artists, would have taken her far toward that end.
 But unfortunately, that wasn't what the world had in store for her, nor any other live performer for that matter.

 An Ominous Foe